zwindler/ansible-deploy-filebeat-auth.log/README.md

-# ansible-deploy-filebeat
+# ansible-deploy-filebeat-auth.log
-Deploys only filebeat client (for elasticstack)
+Deploys filebeat client (for elasticstack) on a Debian host and gather auth.log files